Stylok5/Project-1-Tetris/README.md

 ### Day 4 and 5 :

 For the fourth day I had two goals.
 First one was to make the tetrominoes stop moving when reaching the bottom row and to also make them stop when reaching another previously placed tetromino.
 This took me quite some time to work out.
-I decided that I would have another line underneath the last row of the grid that would basically be invinsible by setting the width and border to 0.
+I decided that I would have another line underneath the last row of the grid that would basically be invisible by setting the width and border to 0.
 I then added a classlist of taken for each div of this line.

 ![Alt text](https://i.imgur.com/bLzkGiY.png "Optional title")